 - 15 February 2011 | Surfing

-Having fear is normal.
-When you have fear of something, your body and mind protect yourself from what is supposed to be a danger or menace.
-It's a natural instinct of defense and survival.
+Experiencing fear is normal.
+When you have a fear of something, your body and mind protect yourself from what it perceives as a danger or menace.
+Fear is a healthy, natural instinct of defense and survival.
 There are many fears associated with surfing and wave sports.

 There are some tricks that can be rehearsed to reduce fear of big waves.
-A good idea is to go swimming, instead of surfing.
-The process of getting used to a scenario helps you build confidence.
+A good idea is to go swimming instead of surfing.
+The process of getting used to a scenario without fully committing helps you build confidence.

-Then, you'll know.
+When you know, you know.
 Go for it.
 No fear.